artem701/pygad/docs/source/pygad_more.rst

 It defaults to ``False``.
-If set to ``True``, then the population of each generation is saved into the ``solutions`` attribute of the ``pygad.GA`` instance.
+If set to ``True``, then the population of each generation is saved into the ``solutions`` attribute of the ``pygad.pygad.GA`` instance.
 In other words, every single solution is saved in the ``solutions`` attribute.

 .. _2-savebestsolutions: